Undergraduate Satisfactory Academic Progress Policy

 SAP Warning: Failure to meet any of the SAP requirements results in placement on SAP Warning for the following trimester.
 The Financial Aid Office emails SAP Warning notifications to students’ Pepperdine email.
 Students who do not meet all SAP standards in the end of the Academic Warning period lose their eligibility to receive financial aid for the future trimesters.

-SAP Appeal and Probation: To regain financial aid eligibility after the SAP Warning period, students must appeal, in writing, to the Director of Student Financial Services at the Graziadio School.
+SAP Appeal and Probation: To regain financial aid eligibility after the SAP Warning period, students must appeal, in writing, to the Associate Director of Financial Aid at the Graziadio School.
 The appeal must explain the reason(s) that led to the SAP failure and the changes that will allow the student to successfully meet the academic plan conditions in the future.
 Students are required to provide copies of supporting documentation.

 If the appeal is granted, students are placed on SAP Probation and have one trimester to meet all SAP standards or to satisfy specific academic plan requirements set for the probation period.